 Even though the data we are handling is secured using end-to-end encryption, we utilize defense in depth techniques to further protect everything.
 We use encryption in transit to maintain the confidentiality of any metadata associated with interactions with our APIs, and to guarantee that clients are talking to our APIs, not an imposter.
 Our infrastructure uses encryption in transit as well, providing extra layers of security even inside the firewalls that protect it from the threats roaming the Internet.
 We use encryption at rest to add extra security to data and its related metadata once it is stored on our servers.
 Backups are encrypted before being moved to cold storage.

 We welcome and invite responsibly disclosed vulnerability reports.
 We'll work hard to respond to these quickly and to give you recognition and, in some cases, awards for letting us know what you found.
 For program details and submission instructions, visit our Bug Bounty program page.
+To see our disclosures and recognition, visit our Security Advisories page.

 How do you prove security practices?
 Security is about using Defense in Depth, using multiple layers of various types of defensive measures to protect source code, data, and customer assets.
 It needs to be measured with a comprehensive and detailed analysis of a company’s operations and practices.